ClevelandClinicQHS/sociome/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is not a basic example which shows you how to solve a common problem:

 ``` r
 ## basic example code